Vancouver Internet

 Considerations

-• Usually not true fibre-to-the-home
+• Usually not true fibre to the home

 • Upload speeds may be much lower than download speeds